QuantumApplicationLab/wntr-quantum/README.md

 ## WNTR Quantum

-WNTR Quantum, builds on the python package WNTR to create a quantum enabled water nework management toolkit.
+WNTR Quantum, builds on the python package WNTR to create a quantum enabled water network management toolkit.

 ## Installation